rageagainsthepc/vagrant-xen/Readme.md

 #### If vagrant does not detect the started VM
 Add a new external network switch to Hyper-V manager.
 The default settings should be sufficient.

+## Using virt-manager to connect to a VM in the Vagrant Box

+- Run `vagrant ssh-config` in order to retrieve the path of the private key file
+- Run `ssh-add <path to private key file>`
+- Create a new remote Xen connection in virt-manager with user root and the IP address of the Vagrant VM (displayed in the output of
+`vagrant ssh-config`, for example)